 Picking the perfect 4x4 grow tent kit feels like a big decision, but it doesn't have to be overwhelming.
 By thinking through a few key factors before you buy, you can find a setup that fits your space, matches your experience, and works with your home’s electrical system.
 Let’s walk through the three most important things to consider to make sure you get it right the first time.

-Measure Your Grow Space
+First, Measure Your Space

 Before you even look at a single kit, grab a tape measure.
 While you know you want a 4x4 footprint, the height of your space is just as important.
 Make sure you have enough vertical room for the tent, the light hanging system, and at least a few inches of clearance at the top for heat to dissipate.
 The size of your grow tent really does determine everything else, from your lighting needs to your plant capacity.
 Also, remember to account for space around the tent.
 You’ll want at least a foot of clearance on a few sides to make accessing your plants and equipment easier down the road.